ang-zeyu/infisearch/docs/src/getting_started.md

 ## Running the indexer

 ```
-morsels_indexer <source-folder-path> <output-folder-path>
+morsels <source-folder-path> <output-folder-path>
 ```

-If it is your first time running the tool, first run the below command with the `--init` or `-i` flag, then run the command again without the flag.
+While optional, if it is your first time running the tool, first run the below command with the `--init` or `-i` flag, then run the command again without the flag.
-This option outputs a default [`_morsels_config.json`](./chapter_5.md) that can be used to configure the indexer later on.
+This option outputs the default [`_morsels_config.json`](./indexing_configuration.md) that can be used to configure the indexer later on.

 You may also change the config file location (relative to the `source-folder-path`) using the `-c <config-file-path>` option.